metabase/metabase/docs/permissions/data-sandboxes.md

 ## Types of data sandboxes

-Data sandboxes show specific data to specific people based on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute).
+Data sandboxes show specific data to each person based on their [user attributes](../people-and-groups/managing.md#adding-a-user-attribute).
 You can:

 - Restrict **rows** for specific people with a [basic sandbox](#basic-data-sandboxes-filter-by-a-column-in-the-table).
 - Restrict **columns** for specific people with a [custom sandbox](#custom-data-sandboxes-use-a-saved-question-to-create-a-custom-view-for-this-table) (also known as an advanced sandbox).